 |Crystal Clear and Billy Bass

-Find out how you can learn more about our area's lakes and make a difference.
+Learn more about our area's lakes and how you can make a difference:

 Catch Basin Stenciling Program

 The catch basin stenciling program is used in Minneapolis to educate citizens about pollutants draining into storm sewers and the impact they have on local lakes and streams.

 - Stencil applications contain the message "Please Don't Pollute!
 Drains to River (Creek or Lake)."